 The LWV strives to educate voters on the issues.
 We do this through local programs like Dine & Discuss and Lunch & Learn, presentation to community groups, publications, our Voters Guides and VOTE411.org.

 Advocacy & Action

 - Op-ed publications

 The League of Women Voters of Nebraska actively engages during the Nebraska Unicameral’s legislative sessions.
 Based on our issues program and voting rights mission, committees review all pending legislation and identify bills that the League should monitor or make legislative priorities.
 LWVNE hosts an annual Legislative Day at the state Capitol for members to lobby legislators on the legislative priority bills.
-For more information on legislative advocacy, click here.
+Learn more about legislative advocacy.

 - Dianne Bystrom – Topics include: women’s suffrage history, national and Nebraska; Carrie Chapman Catt; and current status, communication strategies and media coverage of women in American politics.
-(Co-President of the LWVNE and Director Emerita of the Carrie Chapman Catt Center for Women and Politics at Iowa State University)
+(Communications Director of the LWVNE and Director Emerita of the Carrie Chapman Catt Center for Women and Politics at Iowa State University)

 - Linda Duckworth – Topics: Susan B. Anthony, in costume.
-(Co-President of LWVNE)
+(Membership Director of LWVNE)

 THE LEAGUE IS _______________